 It all started one night when Hebetty (Betty) Alcindor was getting ready for bed, she felt a bit itchy under her left breast, and when she had a closer look, it looked like a scratch.
-She mentioned it to her daughter who told her to apply some Sudocrem on the affected area.
-“I did that for 2 days, then I felt that it was getting bigger, and it was then that I realised it could be a lump.
-I asked my husband, Alain, to feel it, and he said he did not like the look of it.”
+So she mentioned it to her daughter, who told her to apply some Sudocrem on the affected area.
+“I did that for two days, then I felt that it was getting bigger, and it was then that I realised it could be a lump.
+So I asked my husband, Alain, to feel it, and he said he did not like the look of it.”

-As Betty and her husband were travelling to Mauritius for a short working and holiday trip in a few days, she decided that she will have a check-up when she gets there.
+As Betty and her husband were travelling to Mauritius for a short working and holiday trip in a few days, she decided to have a check-up when she got there.
 Within a matter of days of discovering the lump, Betty started to feel discomfort.

 Unfortunately for Betty, the result was not what she wanted to hear.
-She was told that she had breast cancer, and it was very aggressive and that she needed to be treated immediately.
+Instead, she was told that she had breast cancer, and it was very aggressive and that she needed to be treated immediately.

 Can you describe what went through your head upon hearing the diagnosis?
 My husband wasn’t with me when I got the result.
-It was a very scary moment but I stayed calm.
+It was a terrifying moment, but I stayed calm.
 I was ready for whatever outcome I was going to deal with.

 What was your treatment options?
-The cancer was really aggressive, and I was told that to completely get rid of it, a mastectomy and chemotherapy were the best options.
-After consulting some friends and family in the medical field, I realised that perhaps that these were my best options.
+The cancer was aggressive, and I was told that a mastectomy and chemotherapy were the best options to get rid of it completely.
+After consulting some friends and family in the medical field, I realised that these were my best options.

 Describe what you went through emotionally after the bad news.
-Seeing my family and friends sad and struggling with my diagnosis really hit me.
+Seeing my family and friends sad and struggling with my diagnosis hit me.
 My 17-year-old son struggled with his studies, as well as with his favourite sport, sailing.
 I felt sad that he did not make the team to the Indian Ocean Island Games because it was his dream.
 He kept telling me he didn’t want to go, although we forced him to join the other sailors at a training camp in Portugal.
-However, the sailors and team leader was not aware that I was not well, he kept quiet about it and by the time they knew it was too late.
+However, the sailors and team leader were not aware that I was not well; he kept quiet about it, and by the time they knew, it was too late.
 They could have given him support.
-My 22-year-old son also got affected badly and he decided to put his studies on hold.
+My 22-year-old son also got affected badly, and he decided to put his studies on hold.
 My daughter had to abandon her plans and work with me through my recovery.
-My younger sister who lives 15km away from me was at my place every day to cook for me and help with the housework.
+My younger sister, who lives 15km away from me, was at my place every day to cook for me and help with the housework.
 I could see she was tired, as she had her own family to take care of.

 What form of treatments did you have?
-I did 8 chemotherapy sessions and 6 months of Capecitabine treatment, which is oral chemotherapy.
+I did eight chemotherapy sessions and six months of Capecitabine treatment, which is oral chemotherapy.

 How did you cope with the treatments?
-Honestly, without my family and friends I could have never coped with the treatment.
-They played a major role for me to overcome the pain and suffering I was going through.
-I couldn’t keep most food down after the first five days of chemo, and some of my friends would buy special food for me.
+Honestly, without my family and friends, I could have never coped with the treatment.
+They played a significant role for me to overcome the pain and suffering I was going through.
+For example, I couldn’t keep most food down after the first five days of chemo, and some of my friends would buy special food for me.
 Some would pray for me or do my housework.
-I have friends who are cancer survivors, and they visited me.
+In addition, I have friends who are cancer survivors, and they visited me.
 They all gave me the strength to go on and cope with it all.

 What kind of side effects did you experience from the treatment?
-I did 8 chemotherapy sessions in 2 different stages (4 months each) and for 6 months I was on the Capecitabine tablet, an oral chemo as well.
+I did eight chemotherapy sessions in 2 different stages (4 months each), and for six months, I was on the Capecitabine tablet an oral chemo as well.
 The first four sessions, honestly, I cannot describe that.
-It caused all sort of malaise, my taste bud was affected, I was weak, lost my appetite, I felt cold most of the time and I had mouth sores.
+It caused all sorts of malaise, my taste bud was affected, I was weak, I lost my appetite, I felt cold most of the time, and I had mouth sores.
 My face, tongue, hands, under my feet, all turned black.
 I lost my eyelashes and all my body hair.

-The second session was not too bad, I had a lot of joint pain for the first 5 days after the chemotherapy, and I had to take pain killers and I could hardly walk, most of the time I had to lie down.
-However, I was able to eat much better.
+The second session was not too bad, I had a lot of joint pain for the first five days after the chemotherapy, and I had to take painkillers, and I could hardly walk; most of the time, I had to lie down.
+After that, however, I was able to eat much better.

 Despite all this, I accepted my illness.
-Most of my clothes did not fit me and this made me depressed.
-I chose not to go out.
-I stayed at home, except to attend the Oncology unit for my treatment.
+Most of my clothes did not fit me, and this made me depressed.
+So I chose not to go out.
+Instead, I stayed at home except to attend the Oncology unit for my treatment.
 I did not feel isolated there as all the patients were in the same boat, and we could talk about our illness and comforted each other.

 How did your friends and family cope with all these changes?
-I remember after my first chemotherapy session, one of my friend asked me to have lunch with her.
+I remember after my first chemotherapy session, one of my friends asked me to have lunch with her.
 I was reluctant to go.
 She convinced me that I should go out, my family also convinced me, and I accepted.
-My worries was how do I dress up?
+My worries were how do I dress up?
 My hair?
-My younger sister bought me a wig, my daughter did my make-up.
-However, the whole time during lunch I was convinced that everybody knew I was wearing a wig, despite the wig being very similar to my natural hair.
+My younger sister bought me a wig; my daughter did my make-up.
+However, the whole time during lunch, I was convinced that everybody knew I was wearing a wig, despite the wig being very similar to my natural hair.
 Huh!
 I was not comfortable at all.
-I wore the wig for a second time to go to the bank, again I felt very uncomfortable.
-From that day I took a decision not to wear the wig again.
+I wore the wig for a second time to go to the bank; again, I felt very uncomfortable.
+From that day, I took a decision not to wear the wig again.
 Out with the wig and in with a cap.

 What motivated you to face those challenges head-on?
-The love of my entire family—my husband and my 3 children, sisters, mother and my brother who is in Canada, and would call every week to have an update on my health.
+The love of my entire family—my husband and my three children, sisters, mother, and brother who is in Canada, and would call every week to get an update on my health.
 I just felt that they needed me more than I needed them.
 They were my strength.